Patient Portal

 from canvas_sdk.v1.data import PatientContactPoint

-class ContactPoint(BaseHandler):
+class InviteVerifiedPatient(BaseHandler):

-RESPONDS_TO = [EventType.Name(EventType.PATIENT_CONTACT_POINT_UPDATED)]
+RESPONDS_TO = EventType.Name(EventType.PATIENT_CONTACT_POINT_UPDATED)

 def compute(self) -> list[Effect]: